Updates

 13. Garden Maintenance Service

 Lawn care is a headache for many people.
 Whether it's because of sheer laziness, time restrictions, or old age - any homeowner would jump at the chance of having their garden maintained for a year with free 'Garden Maintenance Service' through your nonprofit's charity event.
-The participants will not only enjoy lush, green lawns year-round but also more free time and convenience.
+These are items that could get a lot of bids from participants who not only want to enjoy lush, green lawns year-round but also more free time and convenience.

 You will be able to find potential lawn care companies in your city easily.
 Give them a call and discuss the possibility of donating their service to a good cause.
 Highlight the benefits of their participation, such as positive exposure and a chance to connect with the local community.